8go/matrix-commander/README.md

                         password can be visible to attackers.
 Hence, if the server does not support HTTPS this operation is discouraged.
+  --room-redact ROOM_REDACT [ROOM_REDACT ...], --room-delete-content ROOM_REDACT [ROOM_REDACT ...]
+                        Strip information out of one or several events, e.g. messages.
+Redact is used in the meaning of 'strip, wipe, black-out', not in the meaning of 'edit'.
+This action removes, deletes the content of an event while not removing the event.
+You can wipe text from a previous message, etc. Typical Matrix clients like Element will delete messages, images and other objects from the GUI once they have been redacted.
+So, --room- redact is a way to delete a message, images, etc. The content is wiped, the GUI deletes the message, but the server keeps the event history.
+Note, while this deletes from the client (GUI, e.g. Element), it does not delete from the database on the server.
+So, this call is not a way to clean up the server database.
+                        Each redact (wipe, strip, delete) operation requires exactly 3 arguments.
+The argument triples are: (a) the room id. (b) the id of the event to be redacted. (c) a string containing the reason for the redaction.
+Use '' if you do not want to give a reason.
+So, the total number of arguments used with --room-redact must be a multiple of 3, but we also accept 2 in which case only one redaction will be done without specifying a reason.
+Room ids start with the dollar sign ($).
+                        Depending on your shell, you might have to escape the '$' to '\$'. --room-delete-content is an alias for --room-redact.
+They can be used interchangeably.
   --whoami              Print the user id used by matrix-commander (itself).
                         One can get this information also by looking at the credentials file.